harvesthill/reddit-wiki-archive/steroids/sides/list.md

 - Many people swear that cutting out Dairy reduced their acne.
 Considering the amount of hormone derivatives pumped into cows, it is a reasonable assumption.
 Since many of us are putting hormones into our body anyways, it might not matter, but most people get reduced acne from cutting out Dairy.

-- Cutting out Sugar &amp; Fructose can reduce acne.
+- Cutting out Sugar & Fructose can reduce acne.
 Inconsistent blood sugar levels are related to acne, and high amounts of sugar provide a good environment for bacteria to proliferate.
 Try it out.

 - Eating more veggies.
 Try it out, it might help.